Last reviewed on 22nd December 2021

 If you do choose this option, it’s likely your monthly mortgage payments will be higher than what you’re paying now.
 This is because your loan amount will increase.
 Nonetheless, the difference in what you pay each month may not be that different.
-This depends on what rate you’re on now compared to the new deal you’re offered.
+This depends on the rate you’re on now compared to the new deal you’re offered.

 You may also struggle to get a mortgage as a single applicant, especially if your income is low.
-If you have another person you’d like to add on to the mortgage, it may become easier to pass affordability checks.
+If you have another person you’d like to add to the mortgage, it may become easier to pass the affordability checks.
 Nonetheless, this is unique to your individual circumstances and you may have no issues with affordability.